 The frozen seafood was the biggest draw – I literally pounced on the giant tiger prawns which are absolutely excellent value and also got some cooked lobster tails that I can’t wait to try.
 But there were also plenty of interesting options in the vegetable section, including curly kale, sweet potatoes, asparagus spears and very conveniently pre-chopped onions and herbs.

 I also got some venison steaks from the Kenzi range of specialty meat (which is quite exotic and includes wild boar, ostrich, kangaroo and wagyu beef among others) – they were a good size and simply amazing value.
 I haven’t cooked with venison much, but these steaks are such a lean cut and perfect if you are watching your diet.
 Since the meat is so lean, it’s important not to overcook it as it will quickly turn tough.

 If served rare however it is a real treat – and the steaks I got from Iceland exceeded all my expectations.
 I will be returning to stock up again and to try some of the other products from the range.
 I paired the steaks with a very easy red berry sauce spiked with a little leftover Christmas Port and served them with some crushed potatoes and celeriac.

 This recipe was commissioned by Iceland as part of their #PowerOfFrozen campaign.
 All opinions are my own.
 Check out more inspired #PowerOfFrozen recipes from fellow bloggers…

-5. Once the steaks are nicely browned on both sides transfer them onto a plate and cover with foil.
-Don’t skip this ‘resting’ stage!
+- Once the steaks are nicely browned on both sides transfer them onto a plate and cover with foil.
+Leave them to rest for 5-10 minutes.
+Don't skip this 'resting' stage!
 Set aside while you are making the sauce.